This article has links to products and services we love, which we may make commission from.

 Huntsville, Alabama is rocket city!

-Budding astronauts need to visit NASA Space Camp to ride the Vomit Comet, test themselves during an EVA and do the Moon Walk, as we did!
+Budding astronauts must visit NASA Space Camp to ride the Vomit Comet, test themselves during an EVA, and do the Moon Walk, as we did!

 BBQ, Po’ boys, chowder, Tex Mex fusion, lobster roll, poke bowls, Californian rolls, Philly steak, deep-dish pizza.